Our story

 From a fundraising campaign to deep connection

-Taizé pottery has always been a part of the brothers' lives.
-People from all over the world traveled to the small village in Burgundy, France, to spend a few days with the brothers.
-Often, at the end of their stay, they took home a handmade piece from the monastery—as a memento of a time of silence, prayer, and simplicity.
+The pottery of Taizé has always been a part of the brothers' lives.
+People from all over the world traveled to the small village in Burgundy, France, to spend a few days in the brothers' community.
+Often, at the end of their stay, they took home a hand-thrown piece from the monastery – as a reminder of a time of silence, prayer, and simplicity.

 But in 2021, everything changed.
-The COVID-19 pandemic made travel impossible, and with the lack of visitors, income also dried up.
-During this time, the brothers lived exclusively on homegrown fruit.
-They didn't complain.
+The Covid pandemic made travel impossible, and with no visitors, the income stopped as well.
+During this time, the brothers lived solely off fruit they grew themselves.
+They did not complain.
 They worked, prayed, and trusted.
-The brothers don't accept donations—that contradicts their tenet of "Ora et Labora."
-They should only support what they earn themselves.
+Because the brothers do not accept donations – that contradicts their belief "Ora et Labora."
+Only what they work for themselves should sustain them.

-During this time, our founder, Charlotte, streamed the prayers from Taizé daily to find comfort and guidance in the silence.
-When she learned of the brothers' plight, she wanted to help.
-But donations weren't possible.
-So she came up with an idea: She bought a large quantity of the pottery and offered it online.
-Anyone who wanted to help could do so—by purchasing a piece from the pottery.
+During this time, our founder Charlotte streamed the prayers from Taizé daily to find comfort and guidance in the silence.
+When she learned of the brothers' hardship, she wanted to help.
+But donations were not possible.
+So she had an idea: she bought a large amount of pottery and offered it online.
+Anyone who wanted to help could do so – by purchasing a piece from the pottery.

 The response was overwhelming.
-Taizé friends all over the world were delighted to finally have access to the pottery outside the monastery.
-The brothers themselves don't ship ceramics.
-But Charlotte did.
-Initially, it was from a tent in her Salzburg garden.
-From there, the first packages went out in all directions – each piece a symbol of solidarity.
+Taizé friends around the world were delighted to finally have access to the pottery outside the monastery.
+Because the brothers themselves do not ship ceramics.
+But Charlotte does.
+Initially from a tent in her Salzburg garden.
+From there, the first packages went out in all directions – each piece a symbol of connection.

-What began as a relief effort became a labor of love.
-An idea grew into a close partnership.
-Today, we work closely with the Taizé Community and are privileged to distribute the brothers' unique products exclusively.
-This is how we continue to support the community today – with every piece that finds a new home.
+What began as a relief effort became a heartfelt mission.
+From one idea grew a close partnership.
+Today, we work in deep connection with the Communauté de Taizé and are honored to exclusively distribute the brothers' unique creations.
+This is how we continue to support the community – with every piece that finds a new home.

 The production process